Duckweed (film)

 Duckweed (乘风破浪; lit.
-Ride the Winds, Break the Waves) is a 2017 Chinese drama film directed by Han Han and starring Deng Chao, Eddie Peng, Zhao Liying and Dong Zijian.
+Ride the Winds, Break the Waves) is a 2017 Chinese comedy drama directed by Han Han and starring Deng Chao, Eddie Peng, Zhao Liying and Dong Zijian.
 It was released on 28 January 2017.

 Plot

-The film tells the story about the reconciliation between a father and his son.
-Ah Lang, a youth from a small town, thinks that his father Ah Zheng never understood his occupation and life.
-In a fateful occurrence, he is able to experience his father's legendary and interesting life in the past.
+The film tells the story about the reconciliation between race car driver, Ah Lang, and his emotionally estranged father, Ah Zheng.
+After a fateful occurrence, Ah Lang is given the opportunity to travel back in time and re-meet his father in the past.